tinbka/rmtools/README.md

   * [hirb](https://github.com/cldwalker/hirb): presenter of 2D-objects as ascii tables
 * Some functionality is detached from rmtools, though remains dependent on it
   * RMLogger moved to rmlogger gem
-  * LibXML extension bundled with RHACK::Page extension moved to xmldigger gem
+  * LibXML extension merged with RHACK::Page extension moved to antixml gem

 #### Added
 * `RMTools::UriBuilder`